MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 |**Enable CDS Connection**|Enable the connection to [!INCLUDE[d365fin](includes/cds_long_md.md)].|
 |**Dynamics 365 SDK Version**|This is relevant only if you are integrating with an on-premises version of [!INCLUDE[crm_md](includes/crm_md.md)].
 This is the Dynamics 365 software development kit (also referred to as Xrm) you use to connect [!INCLUDE[d365fin](includes/d365fin_md.md)] to [!INCLUDE[crm_md](includes/crm_md.md)].
 The version must be compatible with the SDK version that is used by [!INCLUDE[crm_md](includes/crm_md.md)], and equal to or newer than the version used by [!INCLUDE[crm_md](includes/crm_md.md)].|

-## About the Business Central Integration Solution
-The solution lets people view information in [!INCLUDE[d365fin](includes/d365fin_md.md)] while they are working in [!INCLUDE[crm_md](includes/crm_md.md)].
-For example, it can provide insights into customer statistics, allows users to couple and view records in [!INCLUDE[d365fin](includes/d365fin_md.md)] from [!INCLUDE[crm_md](includes/crm_md.md)], and allows people to see whether products are available in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-By default, the **Set Up Dynamics 365 Sales Connection** assisted setup guide will import the [!INCLUDE[d365fin](includes/d365fin_md.md)] integration solution.
-To do that, the setup guide uses an administrator user account.
-This account must be a valid user in [!INCLUDE[crm_md](includes/crm_md.md)] with the following security roles:

-* System Administrator
-* Solution Customizer

-For more information, see [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md), [Create users in Microsoft Dynamics 365 (online) and assign security roles](/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles.md), and [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

-This account is used only one time during the setup.
-After the solution is imported into [!INCLUDE[d365fin](includes/d365fin_md.md)] the account is no longer needed.
-Integration will continue to use the user account that was created specifically for the integration.

-In addition to customizing [!INCLUDE[crm_md](includes/crm_md.md)], the [!INCLUDE[d365fin](includes/d365fin_md.md)] integration solution also creates the following roles in [!INCLUDE[crm_md](includes/crm_md.md)] for the integration:

-* **Integration Administrator** - Allows users to manage the connection between [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)].
-Typically assigned only to the user account for synchronization.
-* **Integration User** - Allows users to access synchronized data.
-Typically assigned to the user account for synchronization and any other user who needs to view or access the synchronized data.
-* **Product Availability User** - Allows users to query product availability in [!INCLUDE[d365fin](includes/d365fin_md.md)] from [!INCLUDE[crm_md](includes/crm_md.md)].

-For details about each role, such as the permissions and access levels, see [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md).

 At the end of the setup guide, [!INCLUDE[d365fin](includes/d365fin_md.md)] prompts you to couple sales people to users in [!INCLUDE[crm_md](includes/crm_md.md)].
 Records in [!INCLUDE[crm_md](includes/crm_md.md)] usually have an owner (user) assigned to them, and if coupling between the user in [!INCLUDE[crm_md](includes/crm_md.md)] and the sales person in [!INCLUDE[d365fin](includes/d365fin_md.md)] does not exist, synchronization will fail.
 You can also do this later by using the **Couple Salespersons** action on the **Microsoft Dynamics 365 Connection Setup** page.

 ### Connection Settings on the Sales Connection Setup Page